Trump campaign was warned not to take photos at Arlington before altercation, defense official says

 “This is what we’ve come to expect from Donald Trump and his team,” Tyler said on CNN.
 “Donald Trump is a person who wants to make everything all about Donald Trump.
 He’s also somebody who has a history of demeaning and degrading military service members, those who have given the ultimate sacrifice.”

+Cox’s campaign has apologized for using the photo and politicizing the graveside ceremony.

+“This was not a campaign event and was never intended to be used by the campaign,” the governor wrote in a post on X. “It did not go through the proper channels and should not have been sent.”

-Democratic U.S. Rep. Gerry Connolly of Virginia has called on cemetery officials to come forward publicly and release more information about what happened Monday.
+Democratic U.S. Rep. Gerry Connolly of Virginia has called on cemetery officials to release more information about what happened Monday.

 “It’s sad but all too expected that Donald Trump would desecrate this hallowed ground and put campaign politics ahead of honoring our heroes,” he said.
 “His behavior and that of his campaign is abhorrent and shameful.”

-Trump's running mate JD Vance, speaking at a campaign event in Erie, Pennsylvania, on Wednesday, was asked about the incident and said that “apparently somebody at Arlington Cemetery, some staff member, had a little disagreement with somebody” and “the media has turned this into a national news story.”
+Trump's running mate JD Vance was asked about the incident Wednesday at a campaign event in Erie, Pennsylvania, and said that “apparently somebody at Arlington Cemetery, some staff member, had a little disagreement with somebody” and “the media has turned this into a national news story.”

 A Pentagon investigation into the deadly attack concluded that the suicide bomber acted alone and that the deaths of more than 170 Afghans and 13 U.S. service members were not preventable.
 But critics have slammed the Biden administration for the catastrophic evacuation, saying it should have started earlier than it did.

-“Kamala Harris is so asleep at the wheel that she won’t even do an investigation into what happened, and she wants to yell at Donald Trump because he showed up,” Vance said.

-The Arlington National Cemetery is the resting place for more than 400,000 service members, veterans and their families.

-Gomez Licon reported from Fort Lauderdale, Fla.
+Gomez Licon reported from Fort Lauderdale, Fla., and Schoenbaum from Salt Lake City.
 Associated Press writers Michelle L. Price in New York and Farnoush Amiri in Washington contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.